Role: Lecturer in Chemistry

 Teaching

-My position at LMH involves teaching all aspects of the undergraduate Physical Chemistry course, from Prelims (1st Year) to Final Honours School (3rd Year).
+My position at LMH involves teaching the whole undergraduate Physical Chemistry course, from Prelims (1st Year) to Final Honours School (3rd Year).
 I hold tutorials for small groups of students where we discuss the lecture course material in detail and expand on their understanding.
 We also meet in larger groups for problems classes to cover the more numerical aspects of each topic, and I offer thematic revision classes to prepare each group of students for their respective exams.

 Selected publications